Dollis Hill tube station: History

 From 20 November 1939, it was on the Stanmore branch of the Bakerloo line and was transferred to the Jubilee line in 1979.
 It has two exits, north to Chapter Road and south to Burnley Road.

 In 1995 four sets of enamel panels designed by Amanda Duncan were installed in the subway between the north and south exits.
 The panels show maps of the Dollis Hill area at different dates from the 16th to the 20th century, juxtaposed with interpretations of classical star maps.

 The station was refurbished in 2007 with the addition of new lighting, tiling and additional security cameras.
 The station was also repainted.

 Services

-Dollis Hill station is on the Jubilee line between Neasden to the north and Willesden Green to the south.
+Dollis Hill station is on the Jubilee line in London fare zone 3.
+It is between Neasden to the north and Willesden Green to the south.
 Train frequencies vary throughout the day but generally operate every 3–6 minutes between 05:56 and 00:30 in both directions.

 Connections

 London Bus route 226 directly serves the station, while routes 6, 52, 98, 226, 260, 266, 297, 302 and 460, and night route N98 call nearby the station.
 Furthermore, routes 6, 52, 266 and 297 are 24-hour services.